-These five women were inducted into the Texas Women's Hall of Fame at the State of Texas' most recent ceremony, held at Texas Woman's University in October 2016.
+These seven women were inducted into the Texas Women's Hall of Fame on January 17, 2019 at the Governor's Mansion in Austin, TX.

 Alphabetical Listing of Texas Women's Hall of Fame Honorees

 Page last updated 10:35 AM, August 23, 2019